Nahomi Kawasumi: Seattle Reign FC

 In June 2016, Kawasumi re-signed with NWSL club Seattle Reign FC.
 Kawasumi scored a brace on her debut against the Boston Breakers just days after re-signing, earning her NWSL Player of the Week honors.
 Despite her efforts, the Reign finished fifth in the 2016 NWSL season, missing the play-offs for the first time in three years.
 Kawasumi played in all ten matches for the Reign after re-signing, starting eight and scoring three goals.

 On 13 May 2017, Kawasumi set a new NWSL single-game record with four assists in a 6–2 win over the Washington Spirit.
 She continued her good run of form in the rest of the 2017 season, playing in all 24 games and scoring six goals.
 Despite her contribution, Seattle again finished fifth and missed the play-offs.

 Following the arrival of new head coach Vlatko Andonovski, Kawasumi saw her playing time diminish and finished the 2018 season scoreless.
 During the offseason, Kawasumi asked for a trade to maximize her playing time ahead of the 2019 FIFA Women's World Cup and the 2020 Summer Olympics in her home country.

 INAC Kobe Leonessa (loan)

 Following the conclusion of 2016 NWSL season, Kawasumi signed with former club INAC Kobe Leonessa on loan for the rest of its 2016 L.League season.
 She helped the club win the 2016 Empress's Cup despite not playing in the final.

 NJ/NY Gotham FC

 On 15 January 2019, Seattle Reign FC traded Kawasumi to fellow NWSL club Sky Blue FC (later NJ/NY Gotham FC) in exchange for American forward Shea Groom.
+On 8 July 2023, Kawasumi and Gotham mutually agreed to terminate her contract.

+Albirex Niigata

+On 23 July 2023, Kawasumi returned to Japan to sign with WE League club Albirex Niigata.